 What Is Intensive Distribution?
 Strategies & Examples

-Today we will discuss intensive distribution.
-It is a distribution channel for delivering goods to as many customers as possible.
+Intensive distribution is a distribution channel for delivering goods to as many customers as possible.
 As you will soon realize, an intensive distribution channel does not suit every business.
 Intensive distribution marketing fits companies that produce drugs, soft drinks, cigarettes, candy, soaps, toothpaste, etc.

 Everyone requires these products regardless of where they live.
 An intensive channel can be the most appropriate if a company has adequate finances, several stores, and the proper distribution of items.
 Let us go to the next paragraph and learn more about this topic.

 Table of Contents